DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-and-inventory-journal-import.md

 # General and Inventory Journal Import
 ## Overview
 The Import Journal functionality provides a user-friendly method to import general journal and inventory journal transaction data from Excel or CSV files.
-All the standard validation and defaulting will occur in the same was as the Data Management Framework (DMF).
+All the standard validation and defaulting will occur in the same way as the Data Management Framework (DMF).
 Both General Journals and Inventory Journals are supported.
 The imports are based on Data Entities and allow configuration of new templates to be imported.
+Note: Standard DMF source formatting and field mapping limitations apply

 Benefits:
 * User friendly to import rather than having to open and paste into Excel adding or using the data management workspace